FRC-3637-Daleks/Scouting-App-Remastered-2023/README.md

     - If you are unfamiliar with MySQL, there are some [sources](https://dev.mysql.com/doc/connector-python/en/connector-python-example-ddl.html) to get your started, mainly the structure and how to edit an already existing file.
 There are also [some information](https://dev.mysql.com/doc/connector-python/en/connector-python-example-cursor-transaction.html) on how the connector-python works in case you're a lil' bookworm.

     - Finally, and arguably the most important information you need to know, a basic knowledge of Python and HTML.
 The offial MySQL with Python documentation can be found [here](https://dev.mysql.com/doc/connector-python/en/connector-python-examples.html).
-Additionally a "crash course" concerning html and css can be found [here](https://youtube.com/playlist?list=PLblA84xge2_y8F1K0wzPia9V_ULVcfg4k) if you are unfamilliar with these instruments.
+Additionally a "crash course" concerning html and css can be found [here](https://youtube.com/playlist?list=PLblA84xge2_y8F1K0wzPia9V_ULVcfg4k) if you are unfamiliar with these instruments.